-Reduction in purchase groups per pen and avoiding purchase of cattle out of saleyards - Evidence from North America and Australia with the effect of timing of mixing clarified by an Australian study.
+• Reduction in purchase groups per pen and avoiding purchase of cattle out of saleyards - Evidence from north America and Australia with the effect of timing of mixing clarified by an Australian study.

 Australian cattle maintained as a group from weaning until feedlot entry adapted more rapidly to the feedlot diet and had higher growth rates over the first 37 d compared with cattle purchased through saleyards from a variety of sources (Fell et al., 1998).
 It is not possible to separate the effects of mixing in this study from the potential effects of exposure to saleyards.
 However, in the Canadian Bruce County Project, morbidity and mortality from BRD were greater with mixing of calves from different sources and assembly of calves from widely separated geographic locations (Martin et al., 1982).
-More recently, O'Connor et al. (2005) found a strong relationship between commingling and BRD (OR = 3, 95% CI = 2.5 to 3.6), and Sanderson et al. (2008) also found an increase in BRD morbidity (Incidence Rate Ratio [IRR] = 2.0, P < 0.001) with cattle from multiple sources.
+O'Connor et al. (2005) found a strong relationship between commingling and BRD (OR = 3, 95% CI = 2.5 to 3.6), and Sanderson et al. (2008) also found an increase in BRD morbidity (Incidence Rate Ratio [IRR] = 2.0, P < 0.001) with cattle from multiple sources.
 In an Australian study, Croft et al. (2014) found BRD incidence was higher in cattle purchased from saleyards compared with cattle purchased out of paddocks (12.4% versus 5.7%, P < 0.001).

-Barnes et al. (2014) showed that the timing of mixing determines the effect on the incidence of BRD.
-Mixing at least 28 days before feedlot entry involving a saleyard transaction was associated with a reduction in the incidence of BRD (OR dependent on subsequent mixing = 0.6 to 0.8).
-Conversely, mixing between 27 and 13 days before feedlot entry via a saleyard was associated with an increase in BRD incidence (OR = 1.9, 95% CI = 1.3 to 2.7, P = 0.001).
+Barnes et al. (2014) found that the timing of mixing determines the effect on the incidence of BRD.
+Mixing at least 28 d before feedlot entry involving a saleyard transaction was associated with a reduction in the incidence of BRD (Odds Ratio (OR) dependent on subsequent mixing = 0.6 to 0.8).
+Conversely, mixing between 27 and 13 d before feedlot entry via a saleyard was associated with an increase in BRD incidence (OR = 1.9, 95% CI = 1.3 to 2.7, P = 0.001).
 With both these times of saleyard transit there was no evidence of a large direct effect, indicating that the effects were mediated through mixing rather than direct saleyard effects.
-Cattle that were mixed through a saleyard 12 days or less before feedlot entry had a markedly increased risk of BRD (OR = 2.6, 95%CI = 1.6 to 4.1, P < 0.001).
-The direct effect of saleyard exposure within 12 days of feedlot entry was attenuated but important (OR = 1.6, 95% CI = 0.9 to 2.6, P = 0.05), indicating that there were negative effects specific to saleyard exposure in this period in addition to the effects of mixing.
-The variable effects of the timing of mixing and salevard exposure might be explained to some extent by immunological responses occurring with earlier mixing conferring a threshold of antibody concentrations to the major respiratory viruses.
-In addition, a longer period between salevard passage and mixing prior to feedlot entry provides additional time for the cattle to recover from the effects of these stressors.
-It is logical that recovery time would enhance the potential immunological benefits of prior exposure to respiratory viruses.
+Cattle that were mixed through a saleyard 12 d or less before feedlot entry had a markedly increased risk of BRD (OR = 2.6, 95% CI = 1.6 to 4.1, P < 0.001).
+The direct effect of saleyard exposure within 12 d of feedlot entry was attenuated but important (OR = 1.6, 95% CI = 0.9 to 2.6, P = 0.05), indicating that there were negative effects specific to saleyard exposure in this period in addition to the effects of mixing.
+A longer period between saleyard passage and mixing prior to feedlot entry provides additional time for the cattle to recover from the effects of these stressors.

-• Water troughs shared between pens - Australian epidemiological data.
+Water troughs shared between pens - Australian epidemiological data.